arthur-ai/bench/docs/source/quickstart.md

 #### Logging to your remote Arthur organization

-First, create an Arthur Bench account and obtain an API key.
+You will need an Arthur Bench account and API key to use the Arthur platform.
+To obtain an API key, send an email to rowan@arthur.ai.

 To log results to the platform, you just need to set the remote url and api key environment variables before creating and running suites.
 For example,
 ```